The design and development process for websites

 This step is actually one of the most essential as it requires that you firmly understand the company that the website is going to be created for.
 You need to know, as a business, what your future business aspirations and goals are, and how you can use this website that is going to be designed to further these aspirations and goals.

-One way to tell that a web designer is successful is if they start off by asking several questions about the core of your business in order to understand how it is you function and what it is exactly you need in a website.
+One way to tell that a web designer is successful is if they start off by asking several questions about the core of your business in order to understand what it is exactly you need in a website.

 There are several things that you need to take into account: